 Montana law establishes certain conditions under which a driver’s license or driving privilege is withdrawn from someone who violates traffic laws or who is otherwise not entitled to use our highways.
 It is important that people understand and inform themselves of the responsibilities of having a license.
-Under state law, a driver’s license may be suspended, revoked, or cancelled.
+Under Montana Code Annotated (MCA) 61-5-2, a driver’s license may be suspended, revoked, or cancelled.

 When a driver’s license is suspended, the privilege to drive a motor vehicle upon public highways is withdrawn for a specified period.

 |Basis for Suspension||Number of Convictions, Refusals or Violations||Period of Suspension|

 |Driving under the influence (DUI) or operating a motor vehicle with a blood alcohol content (BAC) of 0.08% or greater||first conviction||6-month suspension|

 |second or subsequent conviction within 5 years||1-year suspension|